Squads-Protocol/program/README.md

 ## License
 This software is released under LGPL-3.0

-Software has been audited by Neodyme
+Software has been audited by Neodyme (report to be made available shortly).